Written by Mark Galeotti & Loren K. Wiseman (1992, GDW)

 The Build

 As a physical product, Among the Dead matches anything that was produced by any RPG company at the time.
-Complete with think paper stock, and a sturdy glue binding, it is robust enough to handle being banged around in one’s carry bag (as mine was), and will sit open flat with (with a little coercion) without breaking the spin.
-The artwork is good quality black and white line drawings, with a fair mix of half and full page pieces from a trio of GDW regulars (Harris, Geier and Daly).
-Each of the main NPCs has a head shot – as was common at the time – and the cover – while not the most invocative – is taken right out of a potential scene from the adventure.
+Complete with thick paper stock, and a sturdy glue binding, it is robust enough to handle being banged around in one’s carry bag (as mine was) and will sit open flat (with a little coercion) without breaking the spin.
+The artwork is good quality black and white line drawings, with a fair mix of half and full-page pieces from a trio of GDW regulars (Dell Harris, Ed Geier and Paul Daly).
+Each of the main NPCs has a headshot – as was common at the time – and the cover – while not the most evocative – is taken right out of a potential scene from the adventure.

 The Hook

 Probably one of the best, and arguably most interesting, aspects of this scenario is its hook – or how the characters get involved in the story.
-Here the group are approached by a rich Russian immigrant, Alexander Lobov, and are asked (or hired) to discover what has happened to his niece, Annya Makasheva.
+Here the group are approached by a rich Russian immigrant, Alexander Lobov, and is asked (or hired) to discover what has happened to his niece, Annya Makasheva.
 Annya is one of Lobov’s few remaining relatives, and was in New York, training as a nurse, when she suddenly vanished.
-While this is not an overly original introduction to an investigative adventure, it is the presentation of this initial lead —a series of hand written letters—that really brings the story to life and adds a little bit of ‘something special’ to the hook.
+While this is not an overly original introduction to an investigative adventure, it is the presentation of this initial lead — a series of handwritten letters — that brings the story to life and adds a little bit of ‘something special’ to the hook.

-I’ve personally used this hook, and the handout letters, on a number of occasions; it is, in my opinion, a great way of getting a group of players invested into a plot.
-The addition of something physical (in this case the handouts), which lays out the first logical steps in the investigation really helps the game get over the ‘hump’ of an initial session (where the players generally are still getting into character and are usually a little lost as to the goal of the story that confronts them!).
+I’ve personally used this type of adventure hook on several occasions and it has to be, in my opinion, the best way of getting a group of players invested into a plot.
+The addition of something physical to hold and read not only lays out the first logical steps in the investigation but also really helps the game get over the ‘hump’ of an initial session (where the players generally are still getting into character and are usually a little lost as to where the story will take them).

 The Chase